AnnaRemi/1c_contest/README.md

-For realization i created classes Piece for checkers pieces with methods to make a piece a king, draw it and move it, Board for drawing a classic board with all the pieces and evaluating, Game for updating possible moves and running the game itself
+For realization i created classes Piece for checkers pieces with methods to make a piece a king, draw it and move it, Board for drawing a classic board with all the pieces and evaluating, Game for updating possible moves and running the game itself.
+I've chosen depth=5(not very deep, but rather effective).

+Basic algorithm for an AI is as it goes: look for a move where we can capture a piece, if this is possible, try to become a king; if none of that is possible, choose some random move.

 More about minimax tree for games: